Multi-Graph Fusion Networks for Urban Region Embedding: Methodology

 Then, the mean distance and variance distance between the mobility graph $G_{a}$ and $G_{b}$ are expressed as:

 It is not sufficient to only compare the mean and variance.
-For example, The mean and variance of the morning and evening rush hours are similar, but their destinations are different (working and residential areas, respectively).
-So we also pay attention to flow imbalance of two regions, and highlight the high traffic flow.
-Specifically, we first propose the unidirectional flow distance defined as follows:
+For example, The mean and variance of the morning and evening peak hours are similar, but their destinations are different (working and residential areas, respectively).
+Specifically, to pay attention to flow imbalance of two regions, we first propose the unidirectional flow distance: